jimkang/webimage/README.md

 webimage
 ==================

 Takes some html (with whatever you want embedded in it) and changes it into an image via headless Chrome.
 Callback-based convenience wrapper for [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Also accepts urls.

 Installation
 ------------